 But if on the other hand planning permission is refused.
 The option contract allows the developer to walk away from the agreement (i.e. no obligation to buy).
 As the developer won’t want to own agricultural land without potential for development.

-Other purposes for property option agreements
+Other purposes for option agreements with property